Moudi Hubeishy, MD

 Ultrasound training prepares physicians for both clinical and academic positions.
 Those interested in teaching and/or research tend to gravitate toward academic positions, whereas those primarily interested in working on the logistics of POCUS imaging logistics performed in the hospital or emergency department are well-suited in community roles as ultrasound directors.

 When choosing a position, it is important to consider the department’s support of ultrasound, current ultrasound equipment, and willingness to purchase future equipment.

 Number of programs

-In July 2018, there were 121 fellowships available, according to the Emergency Ultrasound Fellowships website.
-Some programs offer “global/international” tracks, geared toward those interested in both global health and ultrasound.
+There are approximately 114 fellowships currently available, of which 22 are listed as “pediatric,” according to the Society of Clinical Ultrasound Fellowships (SCUF).
+Some programs have started offering global/international ultrasound tracks, which are geared toward those interested in both global health and ultrasound.
 These programs provide additional training on establishing ultrasound programs and ultrasound education internationally.

 Differences between programs

 Ultrasound fellowship programs are varied, just like residency programs.
 Emphasis can be placed on clinical ultrasound, research, international work, or education.
 Speaking directly with the ultrasound fellowship director, as well as current and former fellows, will allow prospective applicants to better understand the education offered.
-To a much greater degree than in residency, WHOM you work with in the fellowship has a massive effect on your learning and your focus.
-For example, the EUS Fellowship Program Director may have an area of specialization in international activities that may or may not align with your personal goals – a key consideration when choosing a program!
+To a MUCH greater degree than in residency, WHOM you work with in the fellowship has a massive effect on what you learn and focus on during fellowship.
+For example, the EUS fellowship program director may have an area of specialization in international activities that may or may not align with your personal goals — a key consideration when choosing a program!